 One primary determinant of the demand for labor from firms is how they perceive the state of the macro economy.
 If firms believe that business is expanding, then at any given wage they will desire to hire a greater quantity of labor, and the labor demand curve shifts to the right.
 Conversely, if firms perceive that the economy is slowing down or entering a recession, then they will wish to hire a lower quantity of labor at any given wage, and the labor demand curve will shift to the left.
-The variation in unemployment caused by the economy moving from expansion to recession or from recession to expansion (i.e. the business cycle) is known as cyclical unemployment.
+Economists call the variation in unemployment that the economy causes moving from expansion to recession or from recession to expansion (i.e. the business cycle) cyclical unemployment.

 From the standpoint of the supply-and-demand model of competitive and flexible labor markets, unemployment represents something of a puzzle.
-In a supply-and-demand model of a labor market, as illustrated in Figure 21.5, the labor market should move toward an equilibrium wage and quantity.
+In a supply-and-demand model of a labor market, as Figure 21.5 illustrates, the labor market should move toward an equilibrium wage and quantity.
 At the equilibrium wage (We), the equilibrium quantity (Qe) of labor supplied by workers should be equal to the quantity of labor demanded by employers.

 One possibility for unemployment is that people who are unemployed are those who are not willing to work at the current equilibrium wage, say $10 an hour, but would be willing to work at a higher wage, like $20 per hour.
 The monthly Current Population Survey would count these people as unemployed, because they say they are ready and looking for work (at $20 per hour).
-But from an economist’s point of view, these people are choosing to be unemployed.
+However, from an economist’s perspective, these people are choosing to be unemployed.

 Probably a few people are unemployed because of unrealistic expectations about wages, but they do not represent the majority of the unemployed.
-Instead, unemployed people often have friends or acquaintances of similar skill levels who are employed, and the unemployed would be willing to work at the jobs and wages similar to what is being received by those people.
-But the employers of their friends and acquaintances do not seem to be hiring.
+Instead, unemployed people often have friends or acquaintances of similar skill levels who are employed, and the unemployed would be willing to work at the jobs and wages similar to what those people are receiving.
+However, the employers of their friends and acquaintances do not seem to be hiring.
 In other words, these people are involuntarily unemployed.
 What causes involuntary unemployment?

 Why Wages Might Be Sticky Downward